Impact 100 Palm Beach County

 - The project may be a new program, an expansion of an existing program, or may be a collaborative effort of several agencies, but the project should not duplicate charitable efforts already existing in the community.

-Site visits will take place between January 17 and February 18, 2022
+Site visits will take place between mid-January and mid-February, 2024

 Go directly to guidelines and application